 Specific examples of how we at Ball Green Primary enhance pupils understanding and respect for different faiths and beliefs are:

-- through Religious Education, SMSC and other lessons where we might develop awareness and appreciation of other cultures – in English through fiction and in Art by considering culture from other parts of the world, for example
+- through Religious Education, PSHE and other lessons where we might develop awareness and appreciation of other cultures – in English through fiction and in Art by considering culture from other parts of the world;

 Unfortunately, no school can guarantee that there will never be instances which are contrary to this value.
 At Ball Green Primary, such instances are extremely rare.
-They are treated seriously in line with our Behavior and Equality Policy.
+They are treated seriously and in line with our Behavior and Equality Policies.